21 Types of Insects in the Amazon Rainforest

 Katydids are only one of the over 6,400 species of insects in the Amazon Rainforest.

-This particular bushcricket species have larger legs, long antennae resembling threads, and an overall body size ranging from 0.1 to 0.6 centimeters (0.4 to 2.4 inches) (1 to 6 cm).
+This particular bushcricket species has larger legs, long antennae resembling threads, and an overall body size ranging from 0.1 to 0.6 centimeters (0.4 to 2.4 inches) (1 to 6 cm).

 On the other hand, the length of a matriarchal Katydid can reach up to five inches (twelve centimeters).

-The bulk of these jungle insects only lives for approximately a year or less outside of the tropical zone, in contrast to the rainforest, where they have a little longer lifespan.
+Most of these jungle insects only live for approximately a year or less outside of the tropical zone, unlike the rainforest, where they have a slightly longer lifespan.

 This is because the tropical zone contains more favorable conditions for their survival.
-Katydid’s diet comprises mainly consuming grass and leaves.
+Katydid’s diet mainly consists of grass and leaves.

 13. Blushing Phantom Butterfly